rikiyay/covid19/README.md

 - Lightswich method could potentially reduce the total social distancing period.

 ![](concats/concat_overlayed_all.png)

-Note: these simulations are vastly oversimplified and should not be readily applied to COVID-19 decision making.

 ---
 ### Experiments

-- Each simulation is shown in GIF
-    - Healthy person is shown in light gray
-    - Infected person is shown in red
-    - Recoverd person is shown in green
-    - Dead person is removed from the simulation
-        - but shown in the counter and stacked area chart in dark gray

-- Social distancing timelines are displayed on the left of the still images

 #### No Social Distancing (Activity Level 100%)